 Carcharodontosaurus was a carnivore.
 It lived in the Cretaceous period and inhabited Africa.
-Its fossils have been found in places such as Tataouine (Tunisia), Daraa-Tafilalet درعة تافيلالت (Morocco) and Adrar (Algeria).
+Its fossils have been found in places such as Illizi (Algeria), Tataouine (Tunisia) and El Bayadh (Algeria).

-This enormous “shark-toothed” Cretaceous predator first turned up in Egypt some 90 years ago.
+Fossils of this enormous “shark-toothed” Cretaceous predator first turned up in Egypt some 90 years ago.
 But since then, more specimens have come to light in Morocco and Niger.
 There's a whole family of these theropods, who are actually slightly bigger than T. Rex.
-Close relatives include such gangsters as the Argentinian Giganotosaurus and the “fishing” dinosaur of Egypt, Spinosaurus.
+Close relatives include such dinosaurs as the Argentinian Giganotosaurus and the “fishing” dinosaur of Egypt, Spinosaurus.